Last updated on

 “Play more.
 It seems as though a part of your childhood was taken from you.
 Reclaim it.
 Have fun.”
 This is a similar conclusion that my therapist in London came to after 12 months of weekly visits.
 It’s familiar advice and Tamara was spot on in her judgment, but, as with Jana, the question is the same: Where does this advice come from?
 Intuition, spirits, God?

 I left Tamara’s house with no greater or lesser faith than when I arrived.
 Nothing overt had happened to make me believe in John of God’s crystal bed, but nothing had caused me to discount it either.
-All I have is my own intuition and for now it says that this particular therapy’s not for me.
+All I have is my own intuition and for now it says that this particular therapy is not for me and I struggle to believe that the light bed itself is anything more than a prop.
 I do, however, like Tamara and will return to her for an energy healing without the bed.

 I want to know more about those fairies.